rabbitmq/rabbitmq-perf-html/README.md

 # RabbitMQ Performance Tool #

 We have created a couple of tools to facilitate benchmarking RabbitMQ in different usage scenarios.
-One part of those tools are delivered together with our [RabbitMQ Java Client](http://www.rabbitmq.com/java-client.html), the other part is a couple of HTML/JS tools that will let you plot the results obtained from the benchmarks into nicely looking graphs.
-This repository contains the libraries for the later.
+One part of these tools is delivered together with our [RabbitMQ Java Client](http://www.rabbitmq.com/java-client.html), the other part is a couple of HTML/JS tools that will let you plot the results obtained from the benchmarks into nicely looking graphs.
+This repository contains the libraries for the latter.

-The following blog posts shows some examples of what can be done with this library:
+The following blog posts show some examples of what can be done with this library:

 [RabbitMQ Performance Measurements, part